 Three main lessons can be drawn from the scoring model.
 First, a test-maker should include a large number of items when feasible to exploit the law of large numbers.
-Including additional items proves an effective way to enhance score efficiency, especially for tests with a limited number of items.
+Including additional items proves to be an effective way to enhance score efficiency, especially for tests with a limited number of items.
 Numerical simulations suggest a number greater than 40 and as much as 100.
-Raising the number of options per item is another way to improve estimation, especially from 2 options (true/false type items), to 3 options.
-Proposing more than 3 options reduces measurement errors to a lesser extent.
-Moreover, the literature points to the difficulty of writing more than two plausible distractors (Rodriguez, 2005).
+However, writing large-sized multiple-choice tests requires skill and time.

 Second, efficiency dictates to target a decreasing proportion of omitters with test length.
 If the number of items is large, ability is generally better estimated by selection than omission.
 Selection may be forced by setting a negative mark for omission.
 If the number of items is limited, omission may be encouraged by a positive mark.
 The fewer items, the more omission needed and the higher the mark.
 The resulting proportion of omitters is quite significant in small tests.
 The instructions given to examinees should be consistent with the scoring strategy.
-If the number of items is small, examinees could be encouraged to omit.
-In the contrary case, they could be instructed to answer all questions even if they are unsure about the correct answer.
+If the number of items is small, examinees should be encouraged to omit.
+In the contrary case, they should be instructed to answer all questions even if they are unsure about the correct answers.

 Third, the behavior of low able examinees is better targeted by the mark for omission than by the penalty for wrong answers.
-A fixed penalty is a satisfactory and easy-to-implement second best rule.
 The finding reformulates the longstanding debate about the relative advantages of Formula scoring and Number right scoring which exclusively focuses on the best value that the mark for wrong answers should take.

-The model has made a few simplifying assumptions which implications for the estimation strategy could be interesting to investigate in the future.
+The model has made a number of simplifying assumptions which implications for the estimation strategy could be interesting to investigate in the future.
 First, experimental studies in psychology suggest that people are generally overconfident about their own knowledge (e.g., Keren, 1991; Yates, 1990).
 Overconfidence reduces the omission rate and may impact estimation efficiency, especially if the tendency correlates with ability (Lichtenstein and Bishhoff, 1977; Heath and Tversky, 1991).
 A related issue is how to score misinformation, which arises when examinees have erroneous knowledge (Burton, 2004).
-Last, the tests could be more realistically modeled by considering items with varying difficulty.
+Second, the tests could be more realistically modeled by considering items with varying difficulty, for instance if the difficulty of the test increases as examinees progress through the multiple choice questions.
 Examinees' probability of being right and their incentives to omit would fluctuate across items.
 It could then be interesting to adapt the marks for mistakes and omissions with item difficulty.
+Third, the model assumes that examinees only differ by their knowledge, and not by personality traits like risk or loss aversion or the degree of self-confidence.
+Recent research by Akyol et al. (2022) suggests that heterogeneity in risk preferences may affect how examinees respond to penalty incentives.
+Part of the randomness would come from unobserved heterogeneity, which would require more complex estimation procedures.